 ~Coach Barry (WI)

 "We found every player has a different routine and environment that works for them.
 Some loud music, some quiet reflection, etc. We would then meet for 5-8 minutes, go over scouting report, matchups, what we need to do,give them their notecard with 3 focus.
 Last year we experimented with it and found before the game players did best when getting self mentally ready.
-We would take the floor and not go back into the locker room."

 ~Coach Carrier (MN)